kvesteri/sqlalchemy-json-api/docs/fields.rst

 * Hybrid properties
 * Relationship properties

-You can customize this behaviour by providing the `fields` parameter to :func:`.QueryBuilder.select`.
+You can customize this behaviour by providing the ``fields`` parameter to :meth:`.QueryBuilder.select`.

 ::